cemremengu/python-tool-template/README.md

 - Python 3.8 or higher
 - pip (Python package installer)
-- Access to an Oracle or PostgreSQL database
+- Access to a PostgreSQL database

 ## Installation